pluralsight/pando/scripts/release/README.md

 ## Process

-If this is your first time running the release scripts, make sure you have run `bun install` in the project root to install the dependencies for the workspace.
+If this is your first time running the release scripts, make sure you have run `pnpm install` in the project root to install the dependencies for the workspace.

 The release process consists of several phases, each one represented by one of the scripts below.